SharePoint/sp-dev-docs/docs/apis/migration-api-overview.md

 ## Migration steps overview

 Start a migration job with three steps.
 Check the guidance in each of the steps in this section.

+### Provision the destination containers and the queue

+Use `ProvisionMigrationContainers` method to provision the containers.
+Check [Use Azure Blob Storage Containers and Azure Queues with Migration API](migration-azure.md) for details.
+You can also use your own containers and queues if needed.

 ### Prepare the content